forumify/forumify-plugin-skeleton/README.md

 with quality tooling, a test suite wired up to forumify's test kit, GitHub Actions workflows and a README explaining where things go.

-No example controllers, entities or templates — nothing to delete before you start.

 ## Usage

 ```bash